Robert Griffith

-Robert Otis "Griff" Griffith (born November 30, 1970) is a former American football strong safety in the National Football League.
-He played 13 seasons in the league, mostly for the Minnesota Vikings from 1994 to 2001.
+Robert Otis Griffith (born November 30, 1970) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the San Diego State Aztecs.
+He played 13 seasons in the NFL, mostly for the Minnesota Vikings from 1994 to 2001.
 He also played three seasons with the Cleveland Browns, and two seasons with the Arizona Cardinals, In 2008, he retired as a member of the Minnesota Vikings.
 Griffith also served as an Executive Member of the NFLPA (National Football League Player's Association) for six years.
-Currently he is CEO and Chairman of Matador Enterprises Inc.

-High school and college
+Early life and college

 Griffith played high school football, basketball and track at Mount Miguel High School in Spring Valley, California (near San Diego) where he earned All-CIF honors.
 Griffith played college football at San Diego State University where one of his teammates was future St. Louis Rams running back Marshall Faulk.
 He walked on to the SDSU football team as an undersized cornerback, but quickly became an indispensable member of the team.
 He started 3 seasons and was the heralded defensive team captain.
 He was a second-team All-WAC selection in 1992.
 Griffith also earned his Electrical Engineering degree in 1994.
-After going undrafted in the 1994 NFL Draft, Griffith signed with the Vikings as an undrafted free agent.
+After going undrafted in the 1994 NFL draft, Griffith signed with the Vikings as an undrafted free agent.